Blog Layout

 If you are looking for a firm to do more than just take over your non-core functions, and also want continuity, management, and people strategy, you will want to hire a virtual firm instead of a local freelancer.

-10. Can I really afford a CFO controller, accountant, and a bookkeeper, together?
+10. Can I really afford a Virtual CFO, Controller, Accountant, and Bookkeeper, together?

 You aren’t going to be able to afford everyone, so you need to focus on the stage of your business at a particular time.
 Eventually, you will need someone with the capabilities to perform in all of these capacities.
 A FaaS firm will be the best option for you when you hit that point.

-11. I have a CPA, why do I need to hire a FaaS firm?
+11. I have a CPA, why should I hire a FaaS firm to do my bookkeeping?

 A FaaS firm compliments CPAs, especially during the 4-6 months when they are focused on taxes and audits.
-FaaS firms handle the whole of your financial planning and management, ensuring that you have a doable strategy, plan for all aspects, and make sure that proper implementation happens.
+FaaS firms handle the whole financial value stream, ensuring that you have a doable strategy, plan for all aspects, and make sure that proper implementation happens.

-12. What types of reports, KPIs, business intelligence, proformas, can you help me develop?
+12. What types of reports, KPIs, business intelligence, and proformas, can you help me develop?

 We assist in a variety of ways that are essential to your business.